 Despite the name, this landmark is more a hill than a peak.
 Still, it's a steep 15-minute climb up the John Muir Trail from town to the top.
-The observation platform there provides views of waterways and islands named from its Russian history, including Zarembo, Vank, and Woronkofski—recall the area's Russian history.
+The observation platform there provides views of waterways and islands whose names—among them Zarembo, Vank, and Woronkofski—recall the area's Russian history.
 The trail is named for naturalist John Muir, who, in 1879, made his way up the trail and built a campfire.
 Locals didn't realize there was anybody up on Mt.
-Dewey and the campfire light caused quite a commotion below.
+Dewey and the light from the fire caused a commotion below.
 Access the trail, which passes through a second-growth forest, on 3rd Street behind the high school.